Super Bowl XXXIX: Fourth quarter

-The Eagles failed to recover their ensuing onside kick attempt, with Christian Fauria catching the ball cleanly and sliding down to seal possession for New England.
-The Patriots then played it safe by running the ball 3 times and forcing Philadelphia to use all of its timeouts.
-New England punter Josh Miller then pinned the Eagles back at their own 4-yard line with just 46 seconds left in the game.
-Philadelphia then tried one last desperate drive to win or tie the game.
-But on first down, McNabb was pressured into making a rushed pass to Westbrook at the line of scrimmage.
-Instead of dropping the pass to stop the clock, Westbrook made the mistake of catching the ball and was immediately tackled for no gain, keeping the clock running and forcing the Eagles to run back to the line of scrimmage for their next play with no huddle.
+The Eagles failed to recover their ensuing onside kick attempt, with Patriots tight end Christian Fauria catching the ball cleanly and sliding down to seal possession for the Patriots.
+The Patriots then played it safe by running the ball three times and forcing the Eagles to use up their remaining timeouts.
+Miller then pinned the Eagles back at their own 4-yard line with just 46 seconds left in the game.
+The Eagles then tried one last desperate drive to win or tie the game.
+But on first down from his own end zone, McNabb was pressured into making a rushed pass to Westbrook at the line of scrimmage.
+Instead of dropping the pass to stop the clock, Westbrook made the mistake of catching the ball and was immediately tackled for no gain by Phifer, keeping the clock running and forcing the Eagles to run back to the line of scrimmage for their next play with no huddle.
 On second down, McNabb threw an incomplete pass intended for Owens.
 Finally on third down, McNabb threw a pass that deflected off of the outstretched fingertips of Smith and into the arms of Harrison for an interception with nine seconds left.
-Tom Brady took a knee to run out the clock, clinching the 3rd Super Bowl title in 4 years for the Patriots, and in the eyes of many establishing themselves as a dynasty.
+Brady took a knee to run out the clock, clinching the third Super Bowl title in four years for the Patriots, and in the eyes of many establishing themselves as a dynasty.